 What Must You Do?

 Concretely, the “Book” will consist of one entry for each day for which a reading is assigned.
 If a text is assigned for more than one day, you will make an entry for each section of the text.
 The “Book” will contain your impressions of the text assigned for that day (you do not need to make entries for Gilgamesh or for the days when there is an examination).
 Each entry should be about 100-words long and be composed in complete sentences so as to form a paragraph.
 The TAs and I will not be impressed by longer entries.
 The point of the assignment is to be brief but substantial.
-More detail, charm and thought will result in a better grade, but length alone would not improve the grade.
+More detail and thought will result in a better grade, but length alone will not improve the grade.

 You should complete the entry before coming to lecture.
 Merely repeating the content of the lecture does not fulfill the assignment.
-This assignment should include your own opinions and reactions to the text, so as to practice for the exams.
+This assignment should include your own opinions and reactions to the text.
 For each of the entries, you may choose any details or themes from the text, any images which you found powerful, and events or characters which you found memorable.
 Please be prepared to submit through Canvas a complete set of entries to your TA with 24-hours notice.
 The TA may ask for the “Book” at any time (and will do so at least three times in the course of the semester).
 You will be evaluated based on what you turn in at the time.
 Late entries will be evaluated, but will be marked down for tardiness.
 This assignment is quick and even entertaining if you make your entries consistently and keep the “Book” current.
 It is a real nuisance to complete in a rush.

 Finally, there is no correct answer to this assignment, no need to agree with the introductions given in the .pdfs or with me about what the texts mean or suggest, no single format which you must use for the entries.
 What matters is that you: 1) offer your opinions about the texts, 2) explain (using details from the text and your own analysis) why you think as you do, and 3) suggest why your insights are important.
 The entire book may be informal and conversational, although I would appreciate your typing it or writing very neatly.
 Each time you sit down to do the reading just open the “Book” document on your desktop, or a page in your notebook, and add a new entry.

 If you have any doubts about your entries please do email or show one or two to your TA for your section.
-They will be read them and give you advice and comments.
+They will read them and give you advice and comments.

 Please enjoy finding passages and issues in the text which excite and intrigue you.
 I thank you in advance for spending a few minutes sharing your ideas thoughtfully.